 Above all, Episcopal schools exist not merely to educate, but to demonstrate and proclaim the unique worth and beauty of all human beings as creations of a loving, empowering God.National Association of Episcopal Schools

 The Infinite Value of Every Child

 St. Patrick’s is committed to the ideals of equity and inclusion in all aspects of our program and community—in our curriculum, student body, and faculty and staff.
 Our emphasis on inclusion and service stems from our Episcopal Identity.
 As an Episcopal parish day school, we consider the moral and spiritual development of the young people in our care a distinguishing feature of life here.

 What does it mean that St. Patrick's is an Episcopal School?

 At St. Patrick’s, we believe that every individual is of infinite value, a belief that finds full expression in our Mission Statement as well as in our shared lives here.
 Rooted in the Episcopal tradition, St. Patrick’s welcomes children and families from a variety of faith traditions.
 The National Association of Episcopal Schools defines the principles and ideals of an Episcopal school in four pillars: community life, commitment to social justice, school worship, and religious formation and study.
 We seek to recognize the dignity and worth of every individual both within and outside of our community.

 St. Patrick's Episcopal Church

 Our relationship with St. Patrick's Episcopal Church is a central, distinguishing feature of our parish day school within the Episcopal Diocese of Washington.
-Our core values stem from this association, born over sixty years ago.
+Our core values stem from this association, born more than sixty years ago.

 Nursery School Chapel: This Little Light of Mine

 Our inclusive Episcopal identity informs our work and our culture.
-Weekly chapels, which many parents attend, emphasize Honesty, Responsibility, Kindness and Respect—universal values taken directly from our Creed.
+Weekly chapels, which many parents attend, emphasize Honesty, Responsibility, Kindness and Respect—universal values that comprise our Creed.